shadmanh123/Trip-Planner-Database/README.md

-Our final project contained a list of countries and corresponding cities that allows users to create schedules for when and where they want to go travel.
+This database contained a list of countries and corresponding cities that allows users to create schedules for when and where they want to go travel.
 It gave them a list of attractions and the currency used in each country to properly plan their trip.
 Users were also provided with a schedule sheet which they could add cities they